Poverty in the United States: Supplemental Poverty Measure

 In 1990, a Congressional committee requested the National Research Council (NRC) to conduct a study on revising the poverty measure.
 The NRC convened a panel, which published a 1995 report Measuring Poverty: A New Approach that concluded that the official poverty measure in the United States is flawed.
 The panel noted that the thresholds are the same irrespective of geography and stated that due to "rising living standards in the United States, most approaches for developing poverty thresholds (including the original one) would produce higher thresholds today than the current ones."

 Additionally, the report suggested an alternative measure of poverty, which uses actual expenditure data to develop a threshold value for a family of four—and then update this threshold every year and according to geographic location.
 This alternative measure of poverty would also change the income calculation for a family, including certain non-cash benefits that satisfied "basic needs" such as food stamps and public housing while excluding "non-basic needs" such as medical costs and child care.

-The work of the panel led to the development of Supplemental Poverty Measure (SPM), which was intended to address some of the weaknesses of the existing poverty guidelines.
+The work of the panel led to the development of the Supplemental Poverty Measure (SPM), which was intended to address some of the weaknesses of the existing poverty guidelines.
 In October 2014, the Census Bureau released a report describing the SPM and stated its intention to publish SPM measures every year.
 However, SPM is intended to "supplement" the existing poverty thresholds, not "replace" them, as poverty thresholds will remain the "official" Census Bureau measure and poverty guidelines will be derived only from the "official" poverty measures.

 Unlike the poverty thresholds, and in line with the NRC recommendations, the SPM both includes certain non-cash benefits in a family's income and adjusts thresholds for differences in housing costs by geographic area.
 Additionally, the SPM thresholds are based on how much a "reference" family with two children spends on food, clothing, shelter, and utilities (FCSU).

 Criticism

+There is controversy over how accurate American poverty estimates are, with two sides wrangling over whether the official measures understate or overstate poverty.

 Understating poverty

 Many sociologists and government officials have argued that poverty in the United States is understated, meaning that there are more households living in actual poverty than there are households below the poverty threshold.
-A recent NPR report states that as many as 30% of Americans have trouble making ends meet and other advocates have made supporting claims that the rate of actual poverty in the US is far higher than that calculated by using the poverty threshold.
 A study taken in 2012 estimated that roughly 38% of Americans live "paycheck to paycheck."

 In 1969, the Bureau of Labor Statistics put forward suggested budgets for adequate family living.
 60% of working-class Americans lived below the "intermediate" budget, which allowed for the following:It assumes, for example, that the family will own: